 Repeaters use common transmit and receive frequency pairs.
 The frequency pairs in use are informally assigned by groups of hams so that any frequency pair in use is far enough from another repeater so as not to cause unwanted interference.
 Anamateur radio satelliteallows radio amateurs use their hand-held radios to communicate through the satellite when it is overhead.

-Natural disasters like hurricanes or tornadoes disrupt normal telephone and cell phone systems.
-Ham radio operators pitch in to help with emergency communications, and you will often hear about them on news reports.
+Natural disasters like hurricanesandtornadoes disrupt normal telephone and cell phone systems, and ham radio operators can pitch in to help with emergency communications.

-On Space Shuttle missions, each member of the crew usually has an amateur radio operator's license.
-During breaks, astronauts hold their 1- to 5-watt VHF FM hand-held radios up to the shuttle window and chat with other hams for a few minutes, often at schools while the shuttle is in an orbit overhead!
-VHF transmissions have a limit to line-of-sight communications and normally do not travel over the horizon, so a conversation is limited to the time when the shuttle is overhead.
-The space station MIR used 145.985 MHz for similar conversations.
-Future ham radio efforts in space will focus on the use of amateur radio within the International Space Station (ARISS) project.
+On the International Space Station, a member of the crew usually has an amateur radio operator's license and sometimes chats with other hams on earth for a few minutes!
+VHF transmissions have a limit to line-of-sight communications and normally do not travel over the horizon, so a conversation is limited to the time when the ISS is overhead.